rnosov/react-reveal/README.md

 ### Reveal Waves

 One cool feature of `react-reveal` is the ability to easily create wavelike reveal effects.
-It can be handy if you want animate some boring long lists.
+It can be handy if you want animate some boring looking lists.
 Say you have list like this:

 ```jsx
 <ul className="some-class">